philliphsu/BottomSheetPickers/README.md

 These APIs are available in all pickers.

 * `setThemeDark(boolean dark)`
 Set a dark or light theme.
-NOTE: this will only take effect for the next onCreateView.

 * `setAccentColor(@ColorInt int color)`
 Set the accent color.
 This color is primarily used to tint views in the picker.